DuendeInexistente/Cirque/ShortStories/skagerrak.md

 It's this city.

-So many memories, too many, like being drunk on something that went bad too long ago, like -I imagine- a bad trip with bad people around you, where one can almost taste the mediocre rancor in the air, like the aftertaste of suckling on a dirty, greasy teat.
+So many memories, too many, like being drunk on something that went bad too long ago.
 Like being in a small room filled with smoke.
+Like -I imagine- a bad trip with bad people around you, where one can almost taste the mediocre rancor in the air- fetid like the aftertaste of liking greasy and filthy fur.

 *Water flows.*